Constitution Center (Washington, D.C.): Original structure

-The building was constructed pursuant to an agreement between the General Services Administration (GSA) and Boston developer David Nassif, Sr. In July 1965, President Lyndon B. Johnson began planning to unite various disparate transportation agencies into a new United States Department of Transportation.
+The building was constructed under an agreement between the General Services Administration (GSA) and Boston developer David Nassif, Sr. In July 1965, President Lyndon B. Johnson began planning to unite various disparate transportation agencies into a new United States Department of Transportation.
 GSA (the property owner and manager for the U.S. federal government) began seeking to lease or build a structure to house the new agency in late 1965.
-Donald T. Kirwan, chief of GSA's leasing division, knew Nassif from a previous lease negotiation, and discussed with him the siting of a building and its size.
+Donald T. Kirwan, chief of GSA's leasing division, knew Nassif from a previous lease negotiation and discussed the siting of a building and its size with him.
 Nassif approached the RLA on April 21, 1966, and asked to buy the newly razed block of land bounded by 6th, 7th, D, and E Streets SW.
 In May 1967, GSA sent a letter to Nassif advising him that it was likely to lease the entire structure he intended to build.
 The $5.9 million land purchase was finalized on October 30, 1967.
 The cost of the structure is unclear.
 On November 15, 1967, Nassif had secured a $39 million construction loan.
 But The Washington Post pegged the cost of the building at $27 million in July 1968.
-The newspaper said in August 1970 that the cost of the structure was $26.5 million.
+The newspaper said in August 1970 that the structure cost was $26.5 million.
 The building was designed by architect Edward Durrell Stone, who also designed the John F. Kennedy Center for the Performing Arts.
 On April 11, 1968, GSA leased the entire building from Nassif for 20 years for $98 million.
 John A. Volpe Construction was the chief contractor.